Maud of Gloucester, Countess of Chester: Marriage and issue

-Sometime before 1141, possibly as early as 1135, Matilda married Ranulf de Gernon, 4th Earl of Chester, and was accorded the title of Countess of Chester.
+Sometime before 1141, possibly as early as 1135, Maud married Ranulf de Gernon, 4th Earl of Chester, and was accorded the title of Countess of Chester.
 Her husband had considerable autonomy in his palatine earldom.

-In January 1141, Earl Ranulf and Countess Matilda were at Lincoln Castle when it was besieged by the forces of King Stephen of England.
-The following month, a relief army loyal to Empress Matilda and led by her father Robert earl of Gloucester defeated and captured the king in the fierce fighting, later known as the First Battle of Lincoln.
-In return for his help in repelling the king's troops, the countess's father compelled her husband to swear fealty to Empress Matilda, who was Earl Robert's half-sister.
+In January 1141, Ranulf and Maud were at Lincoln Castle when it was besieged by the forces of King Stephen of England.
+The following month, a relief army loyal to Empress Matilda and led by her half-brother Robert, Earl of Gloucester, who was Maud's father, defeated and captured Stephen in the fierce fighting, later known as the First Battle of Lincoln.
+In return for his help in repelling the king's troops, the Earl of Gloucester compelled the countess's husband to swear fealty to the Empress Matilda.

-On 29 August 1146, Earl Ranulf was seized by King Stephen at court in Northampton.
-Stephen later granted him the castle and city of Lincoln sometime after 1151.
+On 29 August 1146, Ranulf was seized by King Stephen at court in Northampton.
+Stephen later granted him the castle and city of Lincoln.